Anfid/dotfiles/README.md

 | Meta+\`           | Show previous notification                                                 |
 | Meta+Esc          | Close notification                                                         |
 | Meta+Ctrl+Esc     | Close all notifications                                                    |

-#### neovim
-List will be to big.
-See .config/nvim/init.vim.
-Will be restructured one day for better readability

 ### VimWiki
 VimWiki is set up to use markdown syntax.